cube3power/atsd/rule-engine/web-notifications.md

 > If the notification type supports sending charts as images, configure the web driver as described [here](notifications/web-driver.md).

-A notification can be re-used by multiple rules.
+The same notification can be re-used by multiple rules.

+### Parameters

-Each notification has fixed settings that can not be customized in the rule editor, and user-defined settings which can be changed in the rule editor.
+Each notification type has displays its own set of settings:

+* Fixed settings that can not be customized in the rule editor.
+* Editable which can be changed in the rule editor.

 The customizable settings are marked with an enabled checkbox.

 ![](images/slack-text-check.png)

-For example, an API Bot identifier or authentication token is a fixed setting, whereas the text message is customizable and is assembled dynamically based on the window status and placeholder values.

 The administrator can specify which settings are fixed and which can be modified in the rule editor.

+For example, an API Bot identifier or authentication token is a fixed setting, whereas the text message is customizable and is resolved dynamically based on the window status and placeholder values.

 ## Testing Notifications